parlance-zz/g-diffuser-bot/README.md

 With the Sept-11 update please use the following default params: -str 0.6, -scale 10, -blend 10, -color 0.005

 Edit: I have a feeling the outpaint implementation may garner some traffic.
 Please forgive the implementation as I've been very busy and trying to write code as fast as psosible.
-This software is distributed under the Unlicense (https://unlicense.org/) and you are under no obligation, but if you could find it in your heart to credit me that would be appreciated.
-If you're looking for the implementation it can be found in _get_matched_noise in diffuser_server.py.
 Thank you.

 Real instructions and documentation to come later, but if you're feeling brave: